mikemospan/COMP2511-Tutorial/tute02/README.md

 ## C. Basic Inheritance & Polymorphism

-This exercise continues on from the `Employee` class in Exercise D.
+This exercise continues on from the `Employee` class in Exercise B.

 * How many constructors should the class have?
 What arguments should they take?